 These problems are closely linked to the poor water supply.
 As in much of the country, water access is severely limited in the project area.
 Springs are often contaminated and almost always far from settlements.
 It is usually the women or their daughters who are responsible for the time-consuming transport of water – time they lack for income generation or school attendance.
 Improving the water supply is not only a goal in itself, but also opens up scope for greater social and economic participation by women.
 Ultimately, it is not only they themselves who benefit from this, but also their families and their environment.
 This is where the project “Becoming stronger together” comes in.

 The project is being implemented in the Ilu and Tole woredas in the South West Shewa zone of the Oromia region.
-The location is about 380 km west of the capital Addis Ababa.
+The location is about 70 km southwest of the capital Addis Ababa.
 The partner organization “Facilitator for Change” (see below) is already active there with a community development project and therefore well networked within the local structures.